wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     4. Set up provider and wallet:

-        The scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
-This wallet is responsible for signing the deployment transaction on the source chain:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:54:57"
         ```

+        The scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
+This wallet is responsible for signing the deployment transaction on the source chain.

     5. Read the compiled contracts: